 It is much easier to fill the bags if you are working together with a buddy.
 One fills the bag while the other holds it open.
 Make sure that you leave a little extra room at the top.
 If you are sealing the bag with an iron, you will need more room than you will with a flat iron.
 You will get the hang of this after just a few bags.

-If you are using SteelPak Mylar bags with a vacuum sealer, you will need to leave more room at the top than you do if you are heat sealing the bags.
+If you are using SteelPak Mylar bags with a vacuum sealer, you will need to leave more room at the top than you do if you are heat-sealing the bags.

-Add Oxygen Absorber on Top the Food
+Add an Oxygen Absorber on Top of the Food

-Once all of the bags are filled, open the package of oxygen absorbers and place one absorber on the top of the food.
+Once all of the bags are filled, open the package of oxygen absorbers and place one absorber on top of the food.
 Quickly seal the unused absorbers in a small canning jar or vacuum seal them in a bag.
 I have a special Mylar bag clip that allows me to close the end of the bag.
-This protects the oxygen absorbers, and allows for easy access.
+This protects the oxygen absorbers and allows for easy access.

-Seal the Mylar Pouches Shut
+Seal the Mylar Pouches Closed

 It is important to seal the pouches quickly so that the oxygen absorbers can do their job.
 When we were working at the cannery sealing the bags, they told us not to leave them out longer than 30 minutes.
 I don’t do more bags than I can seal up in 10 to 15 minutes.